 Hopefully you’re already going to the gym and not eating junk food late at night, but if you are, it’s time to do a 180 turn.
 When you take the medical exam, the nurse is going to bring a scale.

 The numbers that pop up on the scale are going to directly influence how much you pay.
 Lower numbers mean lower rates.

 After you’ve bought your plan, how do you know you got the best deal?
 Before you sign those papers to get coverage, we also suggest getting about a dozen quotes.

 Just because two companies have the same plan doesn’t mean the prices are the same.
 Two plans which seem identical be hundreds of dollars apart.

 Sure, you could take the time to hunt for the perfect plan.
 Or you can let us manage all the dirty work.
-We already have the relationship with the insurance companies and can bring the quotes directly to you.
+We already have a relationship with the insurance companies and can bring the quotes directly to you.

-How Much Life Insurance Coverage Does a Stay-at-Home Mom Need?
+How Much Life Insurance Coverage Does A Stay-at-Home Mom Need?

 Remember that when it comes to things like childcare, your life insurance policy would likely have to cover many years of those services.

 Prices will vary slightly depending on your medical history, age and a few other factors, but term policies are affordable across the board.